antorix/Rocket-Ministry/README.md

 Home of Rocket Ministry, the only cross-platform ministry app in the world!

 Keep track of your territories, contacts, visits, placements, and reports in your field service in a clean and non-cluttered design.
 The focus is on speed of all operations with minimum number of clicks, ease of use, and good ergonomics.
-This is the only ministry app on Google Play Store with per-floor visualisation and the only mobile app that allows taking notes in a door-to-door work really quickly and easily.
-The most powerful and versatile handling of apartment buildings with multiple entrances.
+The only ministry app on Google Play Store with a per-floor view and multiple entrances in apartment buildings.

 Android, Windows, Linux are supported.
 Mac should work too, but not tested yet.